 The Cottage Garden is on two sides of the guest cottage.
 There are anemone, oriental lilies, bleeding hearts, filipendula, Russian sage, a bush clematis, amsonia, wegelia, viburnum. dogwood, astilbe.
 The Cottage Garden was largely the work of Ivan Higgins.

 The most recent garden is a pollinator garden named Lynn’s Garden, for it was the inspired creation of Lynn Farrell.
 It is a sea of milkweed, echinacea, bergamot, veronicastrum, and a variety of grasses.
 In the summer Lynn’s Garden is full of butterflies, including many Monarchs, and bees.
 It is a magical place.
 Lynn says Lynn’s Garden is “a work in progress,” but that—of course—is true of the entire Nova Scotia Garden that she tends with devotion and care.

-For our garden blog, with frequent postings throughout the year, go to NovaScotiaGarden.com.
+For our garden blog, go to NovaScotiaGarden.com.

 Photo by Peter Figura.
 All the photographs that follow are by Lynn Farrell.